csmangum/portfolio/Mugshots/README.md

 # Additional Analysis

 * [Gender Classification](https://github.com/csmangum/portfolio/blob/master/Mugshots/Gender_Classification.ipynb)
-  * Using Keras Convolutional Neural Network (CNN)
+  * Using Keras and a Convolutional Neural Network (CNN)
-  * Achieved reasonbable success with an ROC-AUC of 0.96
+  * Achieved reasonable success with a ROC-AUC of 0.96
-  * Performed poorly when using non mugshot images (ROC-AUC 0.61)
+  * Performed poorly when using non-mugshot images (ROC-AUC: 0.61)
 * [Age Prediction]()